SukkaW/OpenCore-Document-zh_Hans/source/8-misc.md

 Designed to be filled with `plist dict` values, describing each load entry.
 See [Entry Properties]() section below.

-*Note*: Select tools, for example, [UEFI Shell](https://github.com/acidanthera/OpenCoreShell) are very dangerous and **MUST NOT** appear in production configurations, especially in vaulted ones and protected with secure boot, as they may be used to easily bypass secure boot chain.
+*注*：Select tools, for example, [UEFI Shell](https://github.com/acidanthera/OpenCoreShell) are very dangerous and **MUST NOT** appear in production configurations, especially in vaulted ones and protected with secure boot, as they may be used to easily bypass secure boot chain.

 ## 8.3 Boot Properties